 So all I have done is restate my opinion and included my main supporting points.
-However, I have not simply copied all the words, I have used synonyms and paraphrasing to vary my language.
+However, I have not simply copied all the words; I have used synonyms and paraphrasing to vary my language.

 Note that I have repeated some words.
-Paraphrasing does not mean change every single word.
+Paraphrasing does not mean changing every single word.
 If you cannot think of a way to change every word, feel free to repeat that word.
 In general, you should try to vary your vocabulary as much as possible, but it is often impossible to change every single word.
-Better to repeat a word accurately than change it to something that is wrong.
+Better to repeat a word accurately than change it to something wrong.

 Here are the paraphrases I used:

 This essay supports- This essay agrees

 Contemporary advances have a serious effect on the planet.
 While I appreciate that critics may hope that people will shun the latest developments, I believe that technology itself can give us an answer.
 This essay will first discuss how not using electronics is unfeasible, followed by a discussion of how science is now coming up with ways to reverse global warming and pollution.

 2. States opinion

 In conclusion, this essay acknowledges that technological progress jeopardises the planet, but cutting-edge discoveries can halt and even heal this destruction.

 Again, all I have done is repeat what I said in the introduction using paraphrasing.